Amalsami/tvshow-project/README.md

 # TV Shows Website with React

-**Project Status: Work in Progress**

-A TV Shows website project developed using React, offering a user experience reminiscent of popular streaming services.
-This project is currently a work in progress, with many exciting features and functionalities already implemented.
+A TV Shows website project developed using React, offering a user experience reminiscent of popular tv shows websites.
+This project have many exciting features and functionalities already implemented.

 ## Key Features